ThaboMarvin/Chat-Bot/README.md

-# 🤖Landbot AI Educational Chatbot
+# 🤖LearnBotAI AI Educational Chatbot

 This repository hosts a Landbot AI Agent created as an interactive educational chatbot to teach AI fundamentals.